 Laura Tesman is a director, writer, and collaborative theater maker.
 Recent and upcoming projects include the world premieres of Io (Ancient Theatre of Philippi, Kavala, Greece), La Folie by Heloise Wilson (Tow Center for the Arts), Mythos: Kuafu & Pinocchio(Guling Street Avant-Garde Theatre, Taipei City, Taiwan); Bound (4th Street Theater), and Nocturnal: Portrait of a New York Night in Nine Movements (New Ohio, FringeNYC).
 Works collaboratively created as a part of World Wide Lab include In Transit (435 Art Zone, Taipei City Taiwan), Echo with Chang Nai Wen and Evan Tsitsias (Apollo Theater, Syros, Greece); Kuafu with Jocelyn Yuchia Chang (Teatro Due, Rome; Circolo Everest, Milan; Opificio dei Sensi, Verona, Italy); The Story of an Hour with Jocelyn Yuchia Chang and Orly Noa Rabinyan and Volupté (Irondale Center, Brooklyn).
 She is the founding co-artistic director of Spleen Theater and an associate member of the Stage Directors & Choreographers Society.
 She directs the BA in Theater at Brooklyn College where she teaches embodied performance, dramatic literature, and devised and collaborative theatre-making.
 (New York City)

 Evan Tsitsias works as a director, producer, writer, performer and educator.
 His plays include Strange Mary Strange, Aftershock, Unstuck and The Murmuration of Starlings and the musical Inge(new).
 His short film BAGGED aired on the CBC and DC Shorts Film Fest.
 He’s trained and worked internationally (including specialty training with Augusto Boal in Forum Theatre/Theatre of the Oppressed) and is the Artistic Director/Co -Founder of the Directors Lab North and Eclipse Theatre Company in Toronto.
 His work has been published in Germany, US and Canada.
 He is an associate member of the SDC, a member of the Tarragon Playwrights Unit, Playwrights Guild of Canada and the Lincoln Centre and Chicago Directors Lab.
-He currently is a resident artist at Theatre Under the Stars in Houston, where he has worked as an Associate in the Education and Community Engagement Department, has been the Artistic Assistant for the company and is also Head of the Acting Department at the Humphrey’s School of Music Theatre.
+He has spent 5 years at Theatre Under the Stars in Houston, where he has worked as an Associate in the Education and Community Engagement Department, has been the Artistic Assistant for the company and is also Head of the Acting Department at the Humphrey’s School of Music Theatre.
 He is also the Artistic Director of Eclipse Theatre Company. www.evantsitsias.com (Toronto, Canada/Houston,Texas)